This logo is the copyrighted

 The Unitarian Universalist (UU) denomination serves as a gateway into the Craft.
 The UUs value knowledge and its pursuit.
 Their Pagans groups make up a small percentage of their total membership and include others besides Wiccans.
 A UU church is a safe place for inquirers to seek us out, and these churches often have nice real estate for public rituals.

-Twice a year, I teach a Wicca class at UU conferences.
+I like to teach a Wicca-related workshop at conferences and festivals.
 I show UU leaders that pagans are good church citizens and part of the same earth religion movement as the Native Americans.
 I have collected notes on what works for our group, published them on the Internet, and sent them to other CUUPS chapters around the country.

 The academic community is seeing in paganism the birth of a new religion.
 I offer my story to students for their research and term papers, and I maintain a thin veil over my identity.
 I do not want to create difficulties for myself by troubling my clients or out-of-town relatives with details of my spiritual journey.
 There are some who would wish me harm for not conforming to their narrow beliefs.
 Likewise, I honor others' need for secrecy.